-The school allows parents / carers to use cameras and video equipment at school performances e.g. class assemblies, plays and music performances but always reminds them that these are for personal use and that content with other people's children should not be distributed or shared on social media.
+7.4 Consent is sought from all parents and carers for use of photos and videos of children to be included on website and other examples of social media.
+At whole school events such as nativity and sports day, all parents are reminded of the

-We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name.

-The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions.

-Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
-However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras.

-Staff are not permitted to use their own mobile devices to take pictures of students in the school.

-Staff can bring their mobile devices into school but these must be kept in teacher cupboards during student contact time.

-Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilston the premises
+- expectation that if photos or videos are taken of their own children and includes others, that they cannot be shared under any circumstances on any platform. - 7.5 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.6 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.7 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
+However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras or devices. - 7.8 Staff are not permitted to use their own mobile devices to take pictures of students in the school. - 7.9 Staff can bring their mobile devices into school and used in line with the staff code of conduct. - 7.10 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises

+Low-level concerns

+All low-level concerns must be shared with the DSL or Executive Head Teacher.
+The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out above.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:

+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO (as per Keeping Children Safe in Education 2024 pg 92).

-Contextual Safeguarding
+Contextual Safeguarding (Extra Familial Harm)